 3-1-1 Specialist Training

-Leadership and logistics training is for existing Evacuteers who want to step up to manage groups of our volunteers during activation.
+Leadership is for those standout existing Evacuteers who want to step up to manage groups of our volunteers during activation.
 This level requires a commitment of a two-year minimum.
 It also requires completion of FEMA online courses IS 100, 200, 700 & 800 for emergency operations and incident command.
 These can be completed on your own time and online here.
 The 6-hour training and emergency drill gives an in-depth review of the CAE process from the perspective of an Evacuspot Captain and other leadership roles.
 To inquire about becoming an Evacuteer Leader, please see our Contact page.